TKosterHZ/RockPaperScissors/README.md

 3. The game will determine the winner and display the result.

 ## Contributors
--[Tom Koster/TkosterHZ] - Responsible for implementing game creation and maintenance.
+* [Tom Koster/TkosterHZ] - Responsible for implementing game creation and maintenance.
--[Pieter Jan Treur/pieterjantreur] - Responsible for implementing the code of moves and players.
+* [Pieter Jan Treur/pieterjantreur] - Responsible for implementing the code of moves and players.

 ## License
 MIT License